 Switzerland and the Roman Empire

-The creation of the provinces Germania Superior, including the northern part of Switzerland and Aventicum as the provincial capital of the Helvetii
+Emperor August and his successors reorganized these territories at various times.
+The creation of the provinces Germania Superior, including the northern part of Switzerland, and Aventicum as the provincial capital of the Helvetii

 August founded the province Raetia ( Augusta Vindelicum (Augsburg) was the capital).
 In the south, he created the province Alpes Poeninae.
 The province Alpes Graiae was on the other side of the Petit Saint-Bernard.
 (Forum Claudii Centronum (Aime) was the capital.

 German invasions swept over the region in 260 AD after a relatively peaceful period.
 The Pax Romana was over.

 (Source: R. Fellmann, La Suisse Gallo-Romaine, Cinq siècles d’histoire, Lausanne 1992).